LDeYoung17/sweet-lift-taxi/README.md

 <h2>Plans for Updates</h2>

-I would like to add more EDA and use a different dummy baseline.
+Add more exploratory data analysis using time series graphs to understand the data at hand before making predictions.

+Use a different dummy baseline model from sklearn to better align with the models chosen.

 <h2>Sample Graph</h2>